siglun/danish-sonnets/README.md

 # Conclusions

-I think I could go on studying this for a while.
+I think I could go on studying this for quite some time.
 However, I have to conclude this here, before the actual conclusions.
 There are interesting things to find here, though.
 Some of them are possible to study using simple methods, such as those described by Kenneth Ward Church in ["Unix for Poets"](https://web.stanford.edu/class/cs124/kwc-unix-for-poets.pdf).